PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 # Using Chmy.jl with MPI

-In this tutorial, we dive into the `Distributed` module in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) and learn how to run our code on multiple processes in a typical HPC cluster setup.
-We start from the [diffusion_2d.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d.jl) code from the tutorial section [Getting Started with Chmy.jl](./getting_started.md).
+This tutorial dives into the `Distributed` module in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) To show how to run a code on multiple processes in a typical HPC cluster setup.
+We start from the [diffusion_2d.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d.jl) code from the [Getting Started with Chmy.jl](./getting_started.md) section.

 !!! warning "Experience with HPC Clusters Assumed"
     In this tutorial, we assume users to be familiar with HPC clusters and the basic concepts of distributed computing.
 If you find anything conceptually difficult to start with, have a look at the concept documentation on the [Distributed](./concepts/distributed.md) module.